Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 14***

-Print all files in the current directory, one per line (not the path, just the filename) that contain the string "500".
+<kbd>Print all files in the current directory, one per line (not the path, just the filename) that contain the string "500".</kbd>

 <details>
   <summary> <b>View Solution </b></summary>